roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ## Software Installation

 I considered Ubuntu 20.10 and Windows10 + WSL2 setups.
 Linux setup is more stable and straightforward now.
-However, WSL2 sounds to be a pretty viable way to go as well.
+However, WSL2 seemed to be a pretty viable way to go as well.
 Tell you more about that next time.

 I have only macOS at my hand, so I used <a target="_blank" rel="noopener" href="https://unetbootin.github.io/">the UNetBootIn application</a> to burn a Linux bootable USB.
 I preferred to use <a target="_blank" rel="noopener" href="https://ubuntu.com/download/alternative-downloads">a BitTorrent</a> to download the Ubuntu 20.10 image.